MliliGenes/EXAM04/README.md

-well at least memorize this code, please do not cheat be a man
+well at least memorize this code, please do not cheat,
+# be a man